PSA Group: Joint ventures and collaborations

-Sevel S.p.A.
+Sevel

-Sevel (Société Européenne de Véhicules Légers SA and Società Europea Veicoli Leggeri-Sevel S.p.A.) was established in 1978 and is equally owned by PSA Group and Fiat.
+Sevel (Société Européenne de Véhicules Légers and Società Europea Veicoli Leggeri) was established in 1978 and is equally owned by PSA and Fiat.
 As a result of this, two factories have been built assembling three ranges of vehicles, Sevel Nord and Sevel Sud.
-Peugeot and Fiat's Argentine operations were also joined under the name of Sevel Argentina S.A.
-(Sociedad Europea de Vehículos para Latinoamérica), although Fiat withdrew from Sevel in 1995.
+Peugeot and Fiat's Argentine operations were also joined under the name of Sevel Argentina (Sociedad Europea de Vehículos para Latinoamérica), although Fiat withdrew from Sevel in 1995.
 Currently Sevel builds the Fiat Ducato, Peugeot Boxer, and Citroën Jumper.

 Dongfeng Peugeot-Citroën Automobile

-The joint venture with the Chinese company Dongfeng Motor Corporation (later Dongfeng Motor Group) was established in 1992 and produces the Citroën C-Triomphe, 207, 307 and 408 models at factories in Wuhan and Xiangyang.
+The joint venture with the Chinese company Dongfeng Motor Corporation was established in 1992 and produces the Citroën C-Triomphe, 207, 307 and 408 models at factories in Wuhan and Xiangyang.

 Peugeot Citroën Mitsubishi Automotive Rus

-The Kaluga factory was built by the Russian-based joint venture between PSA Peugeot Citroën (70%) and Mitsubishi Motors (30%) established in 2011.
+The Kaluga factory was built by the Russian-based joint venture between PSA (70%) and Mitsubishi Motors (30%) established in 2011.
 The site builds the Mitsubishi Outlander, Pajero Sport, and the Peugeot 308 and Citroën C4.
 From 2018, the Peugeot Expert and Citroën Jumpy are built on site.